Towards a net zero ÌìÃÀ´«Ã½ by 2030

 - are a charity

-- manage a schools
+- manage a school

 - or maybe just love ÌìÃÀ´«Ã½.